The Italian National Register of Experts in the Sensory Analysis of Honey

 In order to be recognized (certified) by the National Register the honey sensory courses must match specific requisites that are established by and reported in the Register’s regulation.
 Teachers should belong to the “teacher body” of the register.

 The international classes we provide in English are officially validated by the Register.
 In these classes, we also taste honey from all over the world that is brought by the attendees.
+The American Honey Tasting Society is offers courses taught by C. Marina Marchese, that are recognized by The Register.

 You can read more infos about the Italian National Register here but, alas, everything’s in Italian language only.